gstroup/apimocker/README.md

 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

 ## Versions
+#### 0.5.0
+Fixed an issue causing httpStatus to be ignored.
+Thanks @aleofreddi !
+Add support for proxy intercept functin.
+Thanks @pgraham !
+Switch to work on Node > 4.0.0.
 #### 0.4.16
 Fix to return 404 instead of 500, when no mockFile is found.
 Thanks @aburmeis !
 When switch is used, a standard http status can be returned when there's no match, even without a base mockFile.